beyond-all-reason/teiserver/documents/dev_designs/caches.md

 - GenerateAchievement types

 #### Keep - Changes needed to backend before clustering but otherwise can remain as they are
-- Permission sets (needs to become a Teiserver.store system)
+- Permission sets (needs to become a Barserver.store system)
 - Update group caches for new groups (only needs to be run if the groups don't already exist)

 #### Replace with Singleton GenServer